gundogcreative/Client-Portal/readme.md

 ######.navBar > .mobileNav
 The .mobileNav is only visible on screen size < 991px.
 When clicked, it displays the appropriate navigation lists.
 The script for changing the icon (Google Material Icon) is located in nuhome.js.

-#####Known Issues
+####Known Issues

-**navBar Destroy** Tested in: *Google Chrome Version 45.0.2454.101, Firefox 35.0, & Microsoft Edge 20.10240.16384.0* (PC / Windows 10) - In the following sequence: (1) when window size is decreased to < 991px, (2) mobile navigation is opened and closed, and then (3) window size is increased to > 991px, *.navBar* appears to lose structure which eliminates default background color resulting in default background color (white) to appear which makes navigation links unreadable.
+**navBar Destroy** Tested in: *Google Chrome Version 45.0.2454.101, Firefox 35.0, & Microsoft Edge 20.10240.16384.0* (PC / Windows 10)

+In the following sequence: (1) when window size is decreased to < 991px, (2) mobile navigation is opened and closed, and then (3) window size is increased to > 991px, *.navBar* appears to lose structure which eliminates default background color resulting in default background color (white) to appear which makes navigation links unreadable.

 Most likely a code structure issue.